Post

 \[\begin{cases} \left(F_1 z \geq (F_1 z)_{x_0} = 0\right)\ \& \ \left(F_2 z \leq (F_2 z)_{x_0} = 0\right) & (x \leq x_0) \\ \left(F_1 z \leq (F_1 z)_{x_0} = 0\right)\ \& \ \left(F_2 z \geq (F_2 z)_{x_0} = 0\right) & (x \geq x_0) \end{cases}\]

-Finally, dividing these inequalities by the positive values $F_1$ and $F_2$, we can prove uniqueness:
+Finally, dividing both sides of the inequalities by the positive functions $F_1$ and $F_2$, we can show the uniqueness of the solution as follows:

 \[(z \leq 0) \ \& \ (z \geq 0) \quad \forall x \in I\] \[z = y^2 + {y^{\prime}}^2 = 0 \quad \forall x \in I\] \[\therefore y \equiv y_1 - y_2 \equiv 0 \quad \forall x \in I. \ \blacksquare\]

-Let’s recall what we discussed in Homogeneous Linear ODEs of Second Order.
-The general solution on an open interval $I$ is constructed from a basis $y_1$, $y_2$ - a pair of linearly independent solutions on $I$.
-Two functions $y_1$ and $y_2$ are linearly independent on interval $I$ if for all $x$ in the interval:
+Let’s briefly recall what we covered in Second-Order Homogeneous Linear ODEs.
+The general solution on an open interval $I$ is constructed from a basis $y_1$, $y_2$ on $I$, which is a pair of linearly independent solutions.
+Here, $y_1$ and $y_2$ being linearly independent on an interval $I$ means that for all $x$ in the interval, the following holds:

 \[k_1y_1(x) + k_2y_2(x) = 0 \Leftrightarrow k_1=0\text{ and }k_2=0 \label{eqn:linearly_independent}\tag{8}\]